0330 822 0505

 What are the financial implications of mortgage retention?

-Worst case scenario; to enable completion of the transaction you will have to come up with the shortfall if your lender decides to retain part or all of your mortgage, as well as finding the money to complete the repairs needed on your property.
+The worst-case scenario is that to enable the transaction’s completion, you will have to cover the shortfall if your lender decides to retain part or all of your mortgage and find the money to complete the needed repairs on your property.

-If you’re faced with mortgage retention you may have to take out a loan or rely on your overdraft or a credit card.
-You may be able to avoid this if you can negotiate with the property seller.
+If you’re faced with mortgage retention, you may have to take out a loan or rely on your overdraft or credit card.
+However, you may be able to avoid this if you can negotiate with the property seller.

 As soon as the remaining mortgage is released, you should be able to quickly repay any finance.
-Be careful though.
-You may face early repayment charges (ERC) if you opt for a loan.
+Be careful, though.
+If you opt for a loan, you may face early repayment charges (ERC).

 How a broker can help

-If you find yourself in this situation and are not sure what your options are, or what the most financially viable solution to your problem is, a broker can help you.
+If you find yourself in this situation and are unsure of your options or the most financially viable solution to your problem, a broker can help.

 Speaking to a broker can help you better understand your options and work out the right way forward.
 They can also put you in touch with lenders that may offer you a different deal or be able to negotiate a better mortgage retention deal for you.

-If you’re worried about mortgage retention or concerned about what your options might be, get in touch with us.
+If you’re worried about mortgage retention or want to know your options, contact us.

-We work with a team of experienced brokers, some of these experts specialise in situations just like this.
-They can give you clear advice if you’ve been offered a mortgage on 100% retention and help you find the best solution.
+We work with a team of experienced brokers.
+Some of these experts specialise in situations like this.
+They can give you clear advice if you’ve been offered a mortgage with 100% retention and help you find the best solution.

 Ask a quick question